firebase/flutterfire/docs/app-check/default-providers.md

   await Firebase.initializeApp();
   await FirebaseAppCheck.instance.activate(
     webRecaptchaSiteKey: 'recaptcha-v3-site-key',
-    // Default provider for Android is the Play Integrity provider.
+    // Default provider for Android is the play integrity provider.
 You can use the "AndroidProvider" enum to choose
     // your preferred provider.
 Choose from:
     // 1. debug provider
     // 2. safety net provider
     // 3. play integrity provider
     androidProvider: AndroidProvider.debug,
+    // Default provider for iOS/macOS is the device check provider.
+You can use the "AppleProvider" enum to choose
+        // your preferred provider.
+Choose from:
+        // 1. debug provider
+        // 2. device check provider
+        // 3. app attest provider
+        // 4. app attest provider with fallback to device check provider (app attest provider is only available on iOS 14.0+, macOS 14.0+)
+    appleProvider: AppleProvider.appAttest,
   );
   runApp(App());
 }